nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

 *Note*: If MySQL database engine is already installed then installation requires that `root` user can access database using UNIX socket peer authentication without password.

+*Note*: Access Point and SMP must not be installed on the same host because they both use port `8443`.

 ### 2.2 Network Diagram

 The network diagram below provides an example of an Access Point setup when dynamic discovery is used.